godotengine/godot-website/collections/_article/introducing-new-last-minute-lightmapper.md

 ### Wait, are we not in Beta?

 A considerable number of users requested a more efficient way to have GI (Global Illumination) in their projects.
-Godot 3.0 currenty offers the GIProbe node, which provides a real-time approximation to GI.
+Godot 3.0 currently offers the GIProbe node, which provides a real-time approximation to GI.
 This generally works and looks pretty, but it's quite shader intensive, which makes it not work on mobile or low end GPUs.
 The newly added VR support also suffers with GIProbe, as it has to render in very high resolutions.

 The solution to these problems is to add support for a more traditional lightmapper (pre-baked light texture).
 Light is precomputed offline and rendered to a texture, which is then used by the geometry.